Company: Size of Iowa diesel pipeline spill overestimated

 The 12-inch pipeline returned to service Saturday.

-Iowa authorities say the diesel didn’t reach any bodies of water.
-Contaminated snow and diesel are being hauled to a facility in Minneapolis and tainted soil to a landfill near Clear Lake, Iowa.
+Iowa authorities have said the diesel didn’t reach any bodies of water.
+Contaminated snow and diesel are being hauled to a facility in Minneapolis.
+David Miller with the Iowa Natural Resources Department said Tuesday that the tainted soil is going to a landfill near Lake Mills, Iowa.

 Information from: Globe Gazette, http://www.globegazette.com/

-Note: This story has been corrected to show that the tainted soil is being taken to a landfill near Lake Mills, Iowa, not Clear Lake, Iowa.